sugarlabs/musicblocks/js/README.md

   flow.
 (A child flow is, for example, the internal flow of a clamp, e.g. what is repeated in a repeat block.)

-So changes to these variables should be checked and `return` keyword should be used.
+Changes to these variables should be checked and `return` keyword should be used.

-e.g.

-* An arg block:
+An arg block:

 ```
   class TranspositionFactorBlock extends ValueBlock {